-187. As discussed above, Rep. Driskell asked about alternative configurations for the Challenged House Districts that would have made them more compact.

-188. P000H0019 or Plan 19, submitted to the Legislature by a member of the public in October 2021, oriented HDs 118 and 119 "stacked on top of each other like squares," exactly how Rep. Driskell suggested a few months later.
-Figure 15, below, depicts HDs 116, 118, and 119 in Plan 19.

-189. But the Legislature rejected these configurations for the Challenged Districts.

-190. Other alternative configurations exist that better comply with race-neutral traditional redistricting principles like compactness, respect for political subdivisions, and following major geographic features.

-191. The existence of these alternative configurations provides additional circumstantial evidence of racial predominance in the Challenged Districts.
+- As discussed above, Rep. Driskell asked about alternative configurations for the Challenged House Districts that would have made them more compact. - P000H0019 or Plan 19, submitted to the 188.
+Legislature by a member of the public in October 2021, oriented HDs 118 and 119 "stacked on top of each other like squares," exactly how Rep. Driskell suggested a few months later.
+Figure 15, at right, depicts HDs 116, 118, and 119 in Plan 19. - the 189.
+But Legislature rejected configurations for the Challenged Districts. - 118 Richmond West these Fig. 15.
+Plan 19.
+190. alternative The existence these of configurations that better comply with race-neutral traditional redistricting principles like compactness, respect for political subdivisions, and following major geographic features provides additional circumstantial evidence of racial predominance in the Challenged Districts.